-- Triple-negative breast cancer (TNBC) is a type of breast cancer where cells do not have the HER2, estrogen, or progesterone receptors.
+- Triple-negative breast cancer (TNBC) is a type of breast cancer where cells do not have the HER2, oestrogen, or progesterone receptors.
 Therapies that target these receptors do not work in TNBC, making it difficult to treat.
-Currently, the standard of care for TNBC is initial treatment with pembrolizumab (a drug that blocks the activity of a protein called PD-1) plus chemotherapy, followed by surgical removal of the tumor, then additional pembrolizumab.
-However, there remains a need for new therapies that improve response to treatment and long-term survival, and reduce side effects associated with chemotherapy. - Datopotamab deruxtecan (Dato-DXd) is a drug that consists of two parts: datopotamab (an antibody) and DXd (an anticancer drug), which are connected via a linker.
-Datopotamab binds to a protein called trophoblast cell surface antigen 2 (TROP2), which is found on TNBC tumors.
-Once bound, Dato-DXd is taken inside the tumor cell where the linker breaks, releasing deruxtecan to kill the tumor. - Durvalumab is a drug that blocks the activity of a protein called PD-L1, making tumors more susceptible to being killed by immune cells. • Promising antitumor activity has been seen in patients with TNBC treated with Dato-DXd alone (in the phase 1 TROPION-PanTumor01 study) or in combination with durvalumab (in the phase 1b/2 BEGONIA study). - This study, called TROPION-Breast04, was designed to compare Dato-DXd plus durvalumab followed by surgery and durvalumab alone, with the standard-of-care pembrolizumab plus chemotherapy in patients with previously untreated TNBC or HR-low/HER2- breast cancer (where cells do not have HER2 receptors, but can have low levels of estrogen or progesterone receptors).
+Currently, the standard of care for nearly TNBC is neoadjuvant chemotherapy plus pembrolizumab (a drug that blocks the activity of a protein called PD-1), followed by surgical removal of the tumour, then additional pembrolizumab.
+However, there remains a need for new therapies that improve response to treatment and long-term survival and reduce side effects associated with chemotherapy - Datopotamab deruxtecan (Dato-DXd) is a drug that consists of two parts: datopotamab (an antibody) and DXd (an anticancer drug), which are connected via a linker.
+Datopotamab binds to a protein called trophoblast cell surface antigen 2 (TROP2), which is found on TNBC tumours.
+Once bound, Dato-DXd is taken inside the tumour cell where the linker breaks, releasing DXd to kill the tumour - Durvalumab is a drug that blocks the activity of a protein called PD-L1, making tumours more susceptible to being killed by immune cells. - Promising antitumour activity has been seen in patients with TNBC treated with Dato-DXd alone (in the phase 1 TROPION-PanTumor01 study1) or in combination with durvalumab (in the phase 1b/2 BEGONIA study). - This study, called TROPION-Breast04, was designed to compare Dato-DXd plus durvalumab followed by surgery and durvalumab alone, with the standard-of-care chemotherapy plus pembrolizumab in patients with previously untreated early-stage TNBC or HR-low/HER2-breast cancer (where cells do not have HER2 receptors, but can have low levels of oestrogen or progesterone receptors).
 The study will assess how well Dato-DXd plus durvalumab works and describe the side effects.